Reactive-Network/documentation/docs/education/module-1/how-events-work.md

 ---
 title: "Lesson 2: How Events and Callbacks Work"
 sidebar_position: 2
-description: Discover how EVM events enable smart contracts to communicate with the outside world on the Ethereum blockchain.
-Learn about event creation, emission, and listening, with a Chainlink's price oracle integration example.
-Learn on callbacks to destination chains.
+description: Learn how EVM events and callbacks work in Reactive Contracts.
+Covers event creation and emission, the IReactive interface and react() method, and how callbacks trigger cross-chain transactions on destination chains.
 slug: how-events-work
 ---